ntanis-dev/essentials-for-spotify/README.md

 Effortlessly control your [Spotify](https://www.spotify.com/) through your [Elgato Stream Deck](https://www.elgato.com/us/en/s/welcome-to-stream-deck).\
 A **[Spotify Premium](https://www.spotify.com/premium/)** account is required to use the full functionality of this plugin.

-## Donations

-If you've found my work helpful, any contribution is greatly appreciated.\
-There's absolutely no obligation, but you may do so through my **[donate portal](https://donate.ntanis.dev/)**.

 ## Features

 - **Plug-and-Play Setup**: In-browser, step-by-step setup; have it running in under a minute.